“It’s a big bad scary world out there!” Are you sure North America?

 My North American moments

-Some of my scariest moments that couldn’t have happened elsewhere I’ve been have actually all been in North America.
-Many times this is a direct result of America’s fear philosophy when you see so much guns and the nonsensical war on drugs.
+Some of my scariest moments that couldn't have happened elsewhere I've been, have actually all been in North America.
+Many times this is a direct result of America's fear philosophy when you see so many guns and the nonsensical war on drugs.
 Ironically, all these measures to make things better by letting people easily “protect” themselves with guns actually make things much worse!

 In San Francisco, a complete stranger I wasn't even talking to showed off his gun to me on a bus.
 He was talking to himself and looked like he needed serious mental treatment, and was probably living on the street.
 I came across a lot of people talking to themselves without anyone caring for them on such buses and hoped nothing would make them snap.
 While uncared poor people with conditions can happen anywhere, I never expected just how easy it was for anyone to get a gun in America until I saw him with one.

 Is it any wonder that America has the worst statistics in the world of any developed country for gun related murders?
 When there are apparently 88.8 privately owned firearms per 100 people, and over 40% of households with firearms (so some people have several!), then yes, a foreigner like me is scared shitless to be walking the street in a country that thinks the zombie apocalypse has already begun, with its fair share of mentally unstable people who can access them.
 With over 30,000 firearm related deaths per year, how scared do you think I am of my increased likelihood of being a statistic when I'm in America?

 It's not just guns though.
 And not just the United States.
 The day I left Vancouver last year, the streets broke out into chaos, with one of the worst riots of the year anywhere in the world… about a game of hockey.
 Not fighting for freedom or a new government, but because they lost a game.
 It's like the punchline of a really bad joke.